AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/sfdc-sync-details/sfdc-sync-merging-a-lead-contact-person.md

 Sometimes it's best to just list the rules.
 Here we go:

-* When you merge two leads in **Salesforce**, the normal sync tells Marketo and the leads are merged automatically as people in Marketo.
+* When you merge two leads in **[!DNL Salesforce]**, the normal sync tells Marketo and the leads are merged automatically as people in Marketo.
-* Merging two people in **Marketo** actually invokes the same process as merging them as leads in Salesforce.
+* Merging two people in **Marketo** actually invokes the same process as merging them as leads in [!DNL Salesforce].
 It still works automatically.
 * Merging a **lead (person) into a contact** works the same way.
 You end up with a single contact on both sides.
 * When merging, the default score is summed.